Depression Treatment in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York

 What is your treatment approach?

 Our approach to treating depression is based on Cognitive Behavioral Therapy (CBT) and is goal-orientated.
-We work with patients to increase activation and helpful behaviors, leading to patients experiencing greater pleasure and improved ability to solve life problems.
+We work with patients to increase activation and helpful behaviors, leading to greater pleasure and improved ability to solve life problems.
 CBT has the most scientific evidence to support its efficacy in treating depression.
 We also incorporate mindfulness-based strategies, which have been found to reduce relapse.

 What experience do you have treating depression?